Uniform estimate of an iterative method for elliptic problems with rapidly oscillating coefficients

 \section{Two technical lemmas}

-In this section, we prove two useful lemmas that will be used in later work.
+We prove two useful lemmas that improves the estimate of the iterative algorithm in this section.
 A formula similar to \Cref{lem:MixedNorm} can be found in \cite[Lemme 6.7]{armstrong2018quantitative}.
 Here we introduce a variant version and it works well together with \Cref{lem:max}.